moriarty83/first-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

+The purpose of this app is to make a log of trips a person takes, able to add them as regular (daily commute etc) or one time, to then calculate their transit carbon emissions.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.